chi0tzp/svm-gsu/README.md

 A C++ framework for training/testing Support Vector Machine with Gaussian Sample Uncertainty (SVM-GSU).

-This is the implementation code for the Linear SVM Gaussian Sample Uncertainty (LSVM-GSU), which was first proposed in [1], and the Kernel SVM Gaussian Sample Uncertainty (KSVM-iGSU), proposed in [2].
-If you want to use one of the above classifiers, please consider citing the appropriate references (see at the end of this document).
+This is the implementation code for the SVM with Gaussian Sample Uncertainty (LSVM-GSU), whose linear variant was first proposed in [1], and its kernel version (Kernel SVM Gaussian Sample Uncertainty (KSVM-iGSU)) was first proposed in [2].
+If you want to use one of the above classifiers, please consider citing the appropriate [references](##References).

 ## 0. Prerequisites and build guidelines